 We all know what a great email application Microsoft Outlook is.
 But have you ever explored its scheduling and calendar functions?
-That is what we will do in this article.
-So, let’s get started.
-We will be using MS Outlook 365 for all tasks.

 In Outlook’s Home tab, select the arrow beside the New Email menu (if you select New Email, you will get the new email dialog).
 Select a new Appointment or Meeting from the drop-down list.